ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 After a short while, you will see two pods for your application in the Kubernetes dashboard (or with `kubectl get pods`).
 The Ingress controller in the cluster will handle the load balancing between the two replicas.

-With Kubernetes, you can enable [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically increase or decrease the number of instances of your apps based on CPU.
+With Kubernetes, you can enable [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/){: external} to automatically increase or decrease the number of instances of your apps based on CPU.

 To create an autoscaler and to define your policy, run the below command
 ```sh